On some $\Sigma^{B}_{0}$-formulae generalizing counting principles over $V^{0}$: On the strength of the oddtown theorem

-\end{thm} Hence, if we can prove that such $\epsilon$ does not exist, then the Conjecture \ref{conjoddtownCount} is true.
+\end{theorem} Hence, if we can prove a non-constant degree lower bound for $NS$-proofs for the above system of equations, then Conjecture \ref{conjoddtownCount} is true.

-\begin{proof} We assume the basics of \textit{$p$-trees} and \textit{partial $p$-partitions} (see section 15.5 in \cite{proofcomplexity} for reference), and we also use the notations $br(T)$, $T \models \varphi$, $T*\sum_{b \in S} T_{b}$ etc. as the straightforward analogous meanings to the ones given in section \ref{On Question UCPinjPHP}.
-In this proof, we assume $p=3$ for readability.
-Let proofs $(\pi_{n})_{n \in \NN}$ witness
+Before the proof, we present a strategy for obtaining the constant degree bound above.
+We assume the basics of \textit{partial $p$-partitions}, \textit{$p$-trees}, and \textit{$k$-evaluations using $p$-trees}.
+See section 15.5 in \cite{proofcomplexity} for references.
+We also use the notations $br(T)$, $T \models \varphi$, $T*\sum_{b \in S} T_{b}$, etc. as the straightforward analogous meanings to the ones given in \S \ref{On Question UCPinjPHP}.

+The power of the notion comes from the following so-called switching lemma: \begin{theorem}[Lemma 12.3.11 in \cite{Krajicek}.
+Essentially by \cite{remake}, \cite{remake2}.]
+Let $p \geq 2$.
+Then there exists a constant $c$ satisfying the following: let $H_{1},\ldots, H_{N}$ be families of partial $p$-partitions of $[pn+r]$, where $0 \leq r<p$.
+Assume that $\#H_{i} \leq t \leq s$ for every $i \in [N]$, and